libktx/ktx/collections/README.md

 ### Why?

 Unfortunately, libGDX collections do not implement interfaces or extend any abstract classes from the `java.util` package.
-Although standard Kotlin library features superb utilities, some of them be used along with the libGDX collections simply because they do not implement the `Collection` interface.
+Although standard Kotlin library features superb utilities, some of them can be used along with the libGDX collections simply because they do not implement the `Collection` interface.
 Not to mention libGDX collections could use some extensions and factory methods, as well as fully benefit from the syntax sugar (like the square bracket operator) that Kotlin comes with.